Skip to Content

 Denton Child Custody Lawyers

 In Texas, child custody is also referred to as "conservatorship."
-Conservatorship refers to the legal rights and responsibilities of a parent or guardian to make decisions about a child's upbringing, including the education, medical care, and religion.
+This term encompasses the legal rights and responsibilities of a parent or guardian to make decisions about a child's upbringing, including education, medical care, and religion.

-Child custody is frequently one of the most contentious areas of law – and sometimes it can get ugly.
-Even if the procedure is relatively harmonious, Texas family law is complex and the assistance of an experienced Denton child custody lawyer who understands the nuances of the local legal system can make the difference between success and failure.
+Child custody is frequently one of the most contentious areas in family law – and sometimes it can get complicated.
+Even when the process is relatively harmonious, Texas family law is complex.
+The assistance of an experienced Denton child custody lawyer who understands the nuances of the local legal system can make a critical difference.

-In addition to support modification, our team also handles the following types of cases:
+In addition to child custody, our Denton family lawyers also handle the following types of cases:

 • Emotional and physical needs of the child

-• Ability of each parent to provide for their child's needs
+• Ability of each parent to meet their child's needs

 • The child's preference, if the child is 12 years old or older